JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 `MEASURE_NETLIST_AREA` call, already split by each cell's own `is_sequential` flag, so no new measurement was needed — and fixes the double-count at the same time.
-Found while wiring the leaf-area cache into AUTOFSM's area-search ranking.
+Found while wiring the leaf-area cache into AUTO_FSM's area-search ranking.
 The two designs originally measured at 270-410% overshoot under V1 were never rebuilt under V2 (their source is latchup's own `solution.py`, not committed to this repo), so no corrected number exists for those specific points; current V2 accuracy is